Autumn Wolf Watch ~ OCT 2020

 *Cost is per person based on double occupancy. $200.00 additional for single room supplement.
 Plus tax when applicable.

-Have you always wanted the vast expanse of Yellowstone's wild country all to yourself?
-This is a rare opportunity to enjoy wildlife watching in Yellowstone National Park when the glory of late autumn reigns in quiet contentment.
-By mid-October, the visitors have vacated the park, leaving it to the wildlife, which are abundant, including wolves settling into their winter territories, mass migrations of elk and bison to lower elevation, and a few grizzly bears looking for a good meal before hibernation.
+Autumn at its finest--this is a rare opportunity to enjoy wildlife watching in Yellowstone National Park.
+Summer visitors have vacated the park, leaving it to the wildlife, which are abundant, including wolves settling into their winter territories, mass migrations of elk and bison to lower elevation, and a few grizzly bears looking for a good meal before hibernation.

 Join Yellowstone Wolf Tracker biologists for this unique fall program that is sure to impart lasting memories of amazingly pristine landscapes coated in frost, abundant wildlife of great variety, fantastic gourmet food, and comfortable lodging all in one perfect package!
 Includes naturalist guiding for this 6-day, 5-night package with lodging, transportation to/from Bozeman, Montana (BZN), in-park transportation, park fees, the highest quality spotting scopes, and meals (as noted below).